Posted on August 10th, 2010 2 comments

 …and the Eero Saarinen Womb Chair, which upstages Wilding, who is adhering to the household rule of Men In Navy Suits.
 This scene also gives new angles on the rest of The Living Room that are so breathtaking that I overlooked the major plot point that Tye only came over to tell Jenny to piss off, which of course….

 …sends her running to his place, where she sneaks up on him, accosts him and makes him fall to floor in tears.
 This, naturally signals a great love and compassion…

 …that allows them to neck awkwardly through the closing credit.

 I only poke fun at the great Miss Crawford because she can no longer choke a wench!
 But seriously, she always had fabulously modern tastes for her own homes.
 Take a look at her New York City apartment from 1957-67.
 Which highlights the very real possibility that she loved everything about these Preston Ames sets, so didn’t mind how prominently they were featured.
 Though it takes a strong commitment (and fetish) to mid-century modern design to think they upstaged her.

-One Response to “Mid-Century Fetish: Torch Song”
+2 Responses to “Mid-Century Fetish: Torch Song”

 Great photos from the movie and Joan’s apartment.

 I just watched “the best of everything” on tcm.
 I was struck by the wonderful set design, which led me to your web site.
 The whole mad men connection came up and so I was glad to see it was not just obvious to me.